Skip to main content

 Determine your OPT application timeline based on your graduating quarter:

-• The OPT application timeline may vary for each student.
+• The OPT application timeline mayvary for each student.
+Students are responsible for determining their own timelines (graduate students timelines may vary).

 • Undergraduate students will generally use the last day of their final graduating quarter.